Toilet paper is one modern comfort that gets taken for granted.

 In nature, there are many great alternatives.
 If you are in the wilderness or can get outside to gather natural materials, you should be fine on the TP front.

-Moss is great as a toilet paper alternative because it is so soft and absorbent.
+Moss is great as a toilet paper alternative because it is soft and absorbent.
 The downside is that moss often leaves some mossy residue.
 There could also be small bugs hiding in the moss.

-Sticks are pretty terrible for wiping with, but may be the only thing available if you are high in the mountains or it is winter and there’s no foliage.
+Sticks are pretty terrible for wiping with, but they may be the only thing available if you are high in the mountains or it is winter and there’s no foliage.
 Choose a thick stick without any knots.
-If you have time to prepare, you can shave the bark off of several thick sticks (another reason to bring a survival knife).
-When shaved smooth, the sticks actually work really well.
+If you have time to prepare, you can shave the bark off several thick sticks (another reason to bring a survival knife).
+When shaved smooth, the sticks work well.

 Referred to as “aqua wiping” by hikers, this method involves dipping your butt in water after going to the bathroom.